St Nicholas Church, Feltwell: History

 The original church on the site was built in about 683.
 This was partly demolished and rebuilt in about 1072.
 The aisles, clerestory and an octagonal top to the tower were added in the 15th century.
 In the latter half of that century the church was damaged by fire, and it was repaired in 1491; however, by the 16th century it had fallen into decay.
 In 1805 it was described as being 36 ft long and, including the aisles, 48 ft wide.
 The chancel was 27 ft by 17 ft, the church had a thatched roof, and it was approached up two steps.
-The tower was round at the bottom and octagonal at the top, and contained five small bells.
+The tower was round at the bottom, octagonal at the top and contained five small bells.

 The church was restored in 1830, although the chancel was demolished in 1862.
-The parish had been united with that of St Mary's Church in the village in 1805, and St Nicholas closed for services other than funerals in about 1864.
-In 1898, when it was being repaired, the tower collapsed, and it has not been rebuilt.
+The parish had been united with that of St Mary's Church in the village in 1805, and St Nicholas closed for regular services (except for funerals) in about 1864.
+The tower collapsed during repairs in 1898 and was not rebuilt.
 During the Second World War the church was used as a place of worship for German prisoners of war.
 It was declared redundant in 1973 and vested in the Churches Conservation Trust in 1975.
-It is now cared for by the Feltwell Historical and Archaeological Society on behalf of the Trust, and is used for two services each year.
+It is now cared for by the Feltwell Historical and Archaeological Society on behalf of the Trust and holds two services each year.